giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 changes when a very small (infinitesimal) change is applied to its configuration, network reconfigurations can accept changes to the network that are arbitrarily large.
-For instance, traffic shapping a set of flows to reduce their rates by 10 Mbps is a network reconfiguration that is not infinitesimal.
+For instance, traffic shaping a set of flows to reduce their rates by 10 Mbps is a network reconfiguration that is not infinitesimal.
 We note that bottleneck structures can also be used to compute optimized network reconfigurations consisting of non-infinitesimal